eatthepie/docs-v2/docs/gameplay/rules.md

 ## 🎰 Drawing, Winners and Payouts

 - Once both the 1-week duration and 500 ETH thresholds are met, the drawing begins 🏁
-- The process to reveal the random numbers is done through a secure VDF computation that can take several hours
+- The process to reveal the random numbers is done through a secure VDF computation
 - For more details on the drawing process, see the [Drawing section](drawing.md) 🔍
 - Once complete: Winning numbers are revealed 🔓, payouts are calculated 🧮, and winners can claim prizes 🏆
-- If nobody wins, the prize pool gets transferred to the current ongoing game
+- If nobody wins, the prize pool gets transferred to the next game

-> **Remember**: Eat the Pie is 100% decentralized and autonomous.
-Smart contracts enforce all rules, ensuring fairness and transparency for every player! 🤖🔐